febagni/Arara/README.md

-# ChatPDF 📄✨
+# Arara 📄🦜

-Welcome to ChatPDF - your interactive PDF assistant powered by OpenAI's cutting-edge language model!
+Welcome to Arara - your interactive PDF assistant powered by OpenAI's cutting-edge language model!
 ChatPDF enables you to interact with your PDFs in a whole new way, extracting information, summarizing content, and much more.

 ## Getting Started 🚀